Multiple Physics Pretraining for Physical Surrogate Models: Experiments

-First, we compare MPP-pretrained models to dedicated baselines from prior work across all available systems.
+First, we evaluate whether pretraining on multiple task actually leads to effective representations by comparing MPP-pretrained models to dedicated baselines from prior work across all available systems.
 The models are pretrained at a variety of sizes so we can begin to explore to benefits of scaling our approach.
 Precise model sizes can be found in Appendix \ref{app:model_sizes}.
-Unlike the baselines which are trained on only one system and so must only learn one parameter regime, our models (denoted by MPP-AViT-*) must handle all all systems and regimes without finetuning.
+Unlike the baselines which are trained on only one system and so must only learn one parameter regime, our models (denoted by MPP-AViT-*) must handle all systems and regimes without finetuning.
 The effect of physical parameters, forcing, and simulation parameters must be inferred from context $\mU^S_t$.
-The PINN \citep{raissi2019physics}, UNet \citep{ronneberger2015u}, and FNO \citep{li2020fourier} results are sourced from \citet{PDEBench2022} while the results from \citet{shen2023orca} with a finetuned SWIN \citep{liu2021Swin} are used for ORCA.
+The UNet \citep{ronneberger2015u} and FNO \citep{li2020fourier} results are sourced from \citet{PDEBench2022} while the results from \citet{shen2023orca} with a finetuned SWIN \citep{liu2021Swin} are used for ORCA.
+As the lightweight FNO proved to be the most competitive comparison, we train an additional FNO beyond the PDEBench results that has been scaled to 115M parameters (labeled ``FNO-B'') for fairness.
 Results are reported in terms of Normalized RMSE (NRMSE, the square root of Equation~\ref{eq:nmse}) averaged over fields and examples, as in \citet{takamoto2023learning}.
-Incompressible Navier-Stokes and more granular compressible Navier-Stokes results are reported in Appendix \ref{app:extra_results}.
+Our Compressible Navier-Stokes results are aggregated based on the mach number here due to space limitations.
+Fully granular results can be found in Appendix \ref{app:extended_cns}.
+Ablation results demonstrating the importance of balanced losses and normalization are shown in Appendix \ref{app:norm_ablations}.

-Our pretrained models are able achieve high-end performance on all datasets (Table \ref{tab:num_results}) despite the difficulty of multi-task training \citep{yu2020gradient}.
-In fact, there is only one case where our pretrained models do not outperform all baselines.
-In some cases, the improvement over the baselines is nearly an order of magnitude in NRMSE and the performance improves with scale.
-However, we clarify that we are not claiming these results are optimal---we can, for instance, improve upon them by finetuning our own models on specific tasks.
-Rather, this experiment answers affirmatively that large transformers can learn multiple sets of dynamics simultaneously.
+Our pretrained models are able achieve high-end performance on all datasets (Table \ref{tab:num_results}) despite the difficulty of multi-task training \citep{yu2020gradient} while showing improved performance with scale.
+Our smallest pretrained model, the MPP-AViT-Ti outperforms the PDEBench baselines on all problems except for SWE.
+However, though both models improve in absolute performance with scale, the pretrained AViT-B catches up to the FNO-B. It is important to clarify that we are not claiming the pretrained models are optimal---with a series of comparisons on the AViT-B models, we show that at times, the multi-task training does hurt performance on individual tasks and that we can improve upon the pretrained model performance by finetuning our own models on specific tasks.
+What this experiment answers affirmatively is that large transformers can learn multiple sets of dynamics simultaneously.
 Trajectories from pretrained models are displayed in Appendix \ref{app:pretraining_trajectories}.